alwalxed/qafiyah/README.md

 Download and restore from https://github.com/alwalxed/qafiyah/tree/main/.db_dumps

 # 4. Recreate views and functions
-Run the materialized views and functions SQL from the Database Optimizations section
+Run the materialized views and functions SQL from the Performance Optimizations section

 # 5. Install dependencies
 pnpm install